linuxlawson/gitmark/README.md

 # gitmark
-Frequently used GitHub Markdown - Commonly used in readme
+Frequently used GitHub Markdown - Commonly used in readme.md

 ## Lists